What are design checklists?

 Refine your work

-- Refine and finalise the concept selected.
+- Refine and finalize the concept selected.

 With the above design checklists, the design team can successfully navigate through a graphic design project.